Wardian, Isle of Dogs, London

 CGL first worked with this site in 1999 during preconstruction for the proposed Arrowhead Quay development for Ballymore Properties.
 This project would deliver a 26 storey, twin tower structure on a single storey basement immediately adjacent to Canary Wharf and the dock wall.

-CGL carried out ground investigations but the project was stopped in 2007 due to the financial crisis.
+CGL carried out ground investigations but the project was stopped due to the financial crisis.
 By this time a single storey basement had been excavated with a perimeter secant wall.

-In 2014 Ballymore obtained permission for two towers at the site, 50 and 55 storeys high, with a significantly deeper basement.
-The new development was named Wardian London, and CGL was engaged by the substructure contractor O’Halloran & O’Brien to prepare temporary works designs in 2016.
+Ballymore subsquently obtained permission for two towers at the site, 50 and 55 storeys high, with a significantly deeper basement.
+The new development was named Wardian London, and CGL was engaged by the substructure contractor O’Halloran & O’Brien to prepare temporary works designs.

 CGL made extensive use of WALLAP and CADS 3D analysis to predict wall movements and develop construction sequences for the new basement design.
 These took into account realistic back analysed soil parameters and hydrological studies based on measured movement history.
 With this information CGL prepared a wall stability analysis, derived an appropriate temporary works design and made the under-length piles work harder to support the permanent structure.